TLDR:

 ZSH_THEME_GIT_PROMPT_CLEAN variable defines the rest of the prompt when the branch is clean. it has 2 part

-defines the color of the next element)
+%{$fg[blue]%}defines the color of the next element)actual element to show.

 Now let’s make changes in the following places